Author: Dana Edwards

-I didn’t have a clue—never heard of Harvey Haddix, but I thought just this one time, Harold would buy it and not go into his never-ending monologue about one more baseball player I ‘d never heard of.
+I didn’t have a clue.
+I’d never even heard of Harvey Haddix, but I thought just this one time, Harold would buy it and not go into his never-ending monologue about one more major league ballplayer I ‘d never heard of.

 “You have?
 Because I just learned about him this summer when I was in Ohio visiting my grandma.”

-Maybe if I don’t look his way and stay real quiet…
+Maybe if I didn’t look his way and stayed real quiet…